-The Company adopted a performance share unit (PSU) plan for certain senior executives during the year ended March 31, 2018.
-On June 12, 2018, the Company granted 877,485 units under the PSU plan.
-The Company also granted an additional 1,844,497 PSUs on June 6, 2019 and an additional 2,541,004 PSU's on June 2, 2020.
+In fiscal 2018, the Company adopted a performance share unit (PSU) plan for certain senior executives.
 The PSUs are a notional equity-based instrument linked to the value of the Company's common shares.
-At the end of a three-year vesting period, the number of PSUs which vest is determined upon performance against certain metrics pre-determined for each annual grant.
-The PSUs cliff-vest on the third anniversary of the date of the grant.
+At the end of a three-year vesting period, the number of PSUs which vest is a multiple of the number of PSUs originally granted ranging from 0x to 2x based upon performance against certain metrics pre-determined for each annual grant.
+The PSUs cliffvest on the third anniversary of the date of the grant.
+The number of PSUs that vest is also adjusted for dividends paid during the vesting period.
 The PSUs are settled in cash, based on the market price of the Company's shares at the time of vesting.